robatwilliams/decent-code/topics/commits.md

 **Avoid including unrelated and unexplained changes.** An extension of the first item.
 Such changes are often [formatting](formatting.md) issues, or mistakes made while resolving merge/rebase conflicts.

 **Avoid including left-over unused code.** Such code is often from experimentation, trying different approaches, or trial-and-error.
+It may not be having an effect, or even running at all.
 CSS in particular tends to be quite susceptible to this.

 **Avoid accidentally including unwanted files such as personal configuration and log files.** Use your source control tool's [ignore-file feature](https://git-scm.com/docs/gitignore) to prevent accidentally including such files.
 Check in the ignore file.
 Configuration that needs to be consistent across the team should however be checked in.